Flight-Free-UK/flight_free_uk_website/source/posts/individual-action-vs-system-change.html.markdown

 And in terms of aviation, [there is a huge number of things](https://flightfree.co.uk/post/what-should-the-government-do/) that the government can and should do to reduce the number of flights that take off from UK airports: a fair taxation system including taxing aviation fuel, cutting domestic routes where a direct rail link exists, and reducing the amount of advertising, to name but a few.
 And lifting the barriers to climate-friendly travel by making trains cheaper, more plentiful, and easier to book.

 But why would the government introduce these things if there is no demand for it?

->  "Why would the government introduce policy tackling excessive flights if there is no demand for it?"

 Politics is driven by, among other things, economics and policies popular with voters.
 If voters don’t show that they want climate-friendly travel, why would they get it?
 So there it comes back to our individual choices.
 As consumers and voters, we hold a huge amount of power.